klehmann/domino-jna/README.md

 ```

 This selected list feature demonstrated above is already the first big surprise, if you only know IBM's Java API for Domino.
+It dynamically filters the collection to only return documents matching an id list, that you might have read via previous lookups).

+Something like reading fulltext search results, but a lot more powerful!

 As you can see, all calls have to be wrapped in `NotesGC.runWithAutoGC` code blocks (which can also be nested).